 Syntax #pragma define_without_bounds Description Use this pragma directive to define the version of a function that does not have extra bounds information.
 The code of the function is still instrumented to track pointer bounds (and checks are also inserted, unless #pragma disable_check = bounds is used).

 This can be useful for functions that are exclusively called from code that does not track pointer bounds, and where the bounds can be inferred from other arguments, or in some other way.

-Example / p points to an array of n integers / void fun(int p, int n) { / Set up bounds for p. / p =as_make_bounds(p, n); }
+Example /\ p points to an array of n integers \/

+void fun(int \ p, int n)

+{

+/\ Set up bounds for p. \/

+p = \\as\make\bounds(p, n);

+...

+}

-#pragma disable_check
+#pragma disable\check

-Syntax #pragma disable_check = bounds Parameters bounds Does not check accesses against bounds.
-Description Use this pragma directive to specify that the immediately following function does not check accesses against bounds.
-If compiled with bounds checking, the function will be instrumented to track bounds, but will perform no checks.
+Syntax #pragma disable_ch eck = bounds Parameters bounds Does not check accesses against bounds.
+Description check accesses against l we to specify that the immediately following function does not bounds.
+If compiled with bounds checking, the function will be bounds, but will perform no checks.